JamesDMSpeed/MooseAlbedo-C/README.md

 ### Does moose exclosure affect estimated surface albedo in successional Norwegian boreal forest?

 **Summary**:
 This component of the project is aimed at determining whether moose exclusion has an impact on surface albedo in Norwegian successional boreal forests.
-It uses three approaches to model the effects of moose exclosure on albedo:
+It uses four approaches to model the effects of moose exclosure on albedo:
 1. The first approach involves using Norwegian NFI allometric models to calculate volume for trees in each SustHerb subplot, which is then summed and combined with SWE + Temperature data in an albedo model
 2. The second approach involves using LiDAR data (from Ingrid Snøan's master's project) to calculate invidual tree-crown volume for all trees in a given LiDAR footprint, using that summed volume in an albedo model, and then using subplot species proportions to calculate a composite albedo value.
 3. The third approach involves using the same approach as #2, except that plot volume is obtained by summing the volumes of all pixels produced by the plot canopy height model
+4. The fourth approach uses an 'age-based' variant of the albedo model (which accepts stand age instead of plot volume as a parameter).
+Tree species proportions are then used to calculate composite albedo values, as in Approaches 2 & 3.

 <br/><br/>
 **File Structure:**